paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### DeactivateItem

-Sometimes disposing of an item is not the right thing when it is put back in the recycle bin.
+Item `Dispose` may not be correct when recycling.
 Perhaps it contains an unclosed server connection, or a reference to a running prefab.

 1. If the payload is an `IDisposable`, call `Dispose()` otherwise do nothing
 2. The class has a method `static ClassName DeactivateItem(){doSomething();}`